davidrumseymapcenter/gallery-builder-tutorial/docs/overview.md

 JSON is a file format that uses human-readable text to store and transmit data objects.

-Today we will be working with a IIIF Manifest endpoint, or the link to the manifest.
+Today we will be working with IIIF Manifest endpoints, or the links to the manifests.

 You saw these manifests in the first step: